dmitigr/pgspa/README.md

 hierarchy in *one* transaction.
 The queries of the set are executed iteratively.
 Queries ending with the ignorable errors are not executed in the next iteration, while queries ending with the non-fatal errors are executed in the next iteration.
-The execution stops when, there are no successfully executed queries, or there are at least one query ended with a fatal error during the iteration.
+The execution stops when there are no successfully executed queries, or there are at least one query ended with a fatal error during the iteration.
 Finally, if not all the queries of the set considered done, the entire transaction is rolled back and Pgspa reports about the problems.